philipstampe/editorial-tracker/README.md

 The data is mocked in JavaScript objects and only exists in memory.
 Any changes (additions or edits) will be lost when the server restarts.

+Next step would be to hook up a MySQL database for data persistency, but that is kept out of scope for this task.

 Mock data is located in:

 `/src/data/content.ts`